nodeNINJAr/nodeNINJAr/README.md

 I bring a unique blend of analytical thinking from my physics background and creativity in web development to build intuitive and scalable solutions.

 ### 🚀 What I’m Working On:
-- **Nexus Tech**: An employee management web app with React, Express, and MongoDB.
 - **Digital Diagnostics System**: A comprehensive platform for patient and diagnostic management.

 ### 🌱 What I’m Learning: